 On the evening of September 11, 1944, just fourteen weeks after the Normandy landings, the 1st US Army stood on the German border and on the Siegfried Line, a line that was not actually to be reached until May 1945.

-Heinrich Böll was called up to the Wehrmacht in the late summer of 1939.
+Heinrich Böll was conscripted into the Wehrmacht in the late summer of 1939.
 Today, he is considered one of the most important writers of the post-war period.
-The name of the path comes from the fact that he liked to pay a visit to the "Burgschenke", a pub in Bergstein, during his lifetime.
+The name of the trail comes from the fact that he liked to visit the "Burgschenke", a pub in Bergstein, during his lifetime.

 The trail named after him leads you along field and forest paths, past wonderful views, through the area of Hürtgenwald that was heavily fought over during the Second World War.